-Lets start off by saying, Basil and Jig have all of the top ten hot rounds between them off the stick, but if we do it on handicap then everyone else gets a look in!
+Lets start off by saying, Basil and Jig (and maybe Felix) have all of the top ten hot rounds between them off the stick, but if we do it on handicap then everyone else gets a look in!

 So here they are, the Top Ten Hot Rounds in GWT History (on handicap):

 Felix obliterated Tea Tree in the 2018 MM Round Robins to destroy poor Ian and Tim J. He did it with pure drives, irons and making heaps of one putts.
 He was 6 under handicap on the front nine holes, and amazing on the back as well until a last hole stumble with a triple bogey.
-A master class, and the hottest round in GWT history, as well as his lowest score ever.
+A master class, and his lowest score ever at the time.

 Cravo got hot at Smithton in the 2010 Wanderererer to take a huge lead vs Basil and Leroy.
 He got the job done entirely on the front – he was actually nine under his handicap after nine holes.
 Similar method to Felix’s hot round inasmuch as there were heaps of cheeky one putts dropping from everywhere.